pivotal-cf/bookbinder/README.md

 ## <a name="deploying"></a>Deploying

 Bookbinder has the ability to deploy the finished product to either staging or production.
-The deployment scripts use the gem's pre-packaged CloudFoundry Go CLI binary (separate versions for darwin-amd64 and linux-amd64 are included); any pre-installed version of gcf on your system will **not** be used.
+The deployment scripts use the gem's pre-packaged CloudFoundry Go CLI binary (separate versions for darwin-amd64 and linux-amd64 are included); any pre-installed version of the CLI on your system will **not** be used.

 ### Setting up CF Apps